manhanbanhcanh/modular-todo-list/README.md

 # modular-todo-list

 ### About The Project
-This project is something me and my friend do while learning Java application building, that's all. 🥀
+This project is something I made for fun and learning about Swing. 🥀

 ### Roadmap
 - [x] Create a working task manager and list
 - [x] Create a simple and functioning GUI
 - [ ] Refurnish GUI
-   - [ ]  Making a pleasing looking UI
+   - [ ] Add box borders
-   - [ ]  Improve some UX elements
+   - [ ] Add theme
 - [ ]  Functionality
+   - [ ] Mark tasks for completion
-   - [ ]  Add some new features (will be updated in this README.md if we ever think of something)
+   - [ ] Add some customization settings
+   - [ ] Add markdown text syntaxes
 - [ ] Debugging

 ---